aditya699/Hackathon2/README.md

 ## 🚀 About Me
 A motivated Data Scientist with a proven track record of success in leveraging data analytics and business insights to drive strategic decisions.
 Experienced in developing and implementing data-driven strategies that maximize ROI.
 Skilled in using advanced analytics to identify opportunities for growth and efficiency.
 Currently working as a Business Analyst at NeenOpal, formerly a Data Scientist at Ineuron.ai & Analytics Vidhya, and an alumnus of IIIT Hyderabad & Delhi University.

+# Accuracy

+The model upon running gives an accuracy of about 83-85%